rich-p-rich/english-tutor-django-p4/README.md

 # Database overview

-My database is supported by a PostgreSQL database issued by the Code Institute.
+My database is supported by a PostgreSQL database issued by the Code Institute and is built around two models.

 ## User Information Model
 This is captured at the user-registration page and stored in the user_accounts app/model.py.
 In the future, this will be the basis for the user account section, where the User will be the ForeignKey around which other information will be arranged.

 At present, it allows for the capture of a username, email and password on-screen when the user registers.
-For the purposes of this MVP, the name and surname fields are present in the model, but I have not yet provided a field for the user to enter them.
+For the purposes of this MVP, the name and surname fields are present in the model, but I have not yet provided a field for the user to enter them; the fields are visible in the admin section.
 In the future, this will happen in the 'user account' section which is not yet implemented.

 ![UserProfile-Model](read-me_images/user-profile_model_code.PNG)